brendanrbrown/brendanrbrown.github.io/index.md

 Our textbook for programming is [R4DS](https://r4ds.had.co.nz/), and for modeling is [ISLR](http://faculty.marshall.usc.edu/gareth-james/ISL/).

 [R studio cheatsheets](https://rstudio.com/resources/cheatsheets/) are a good place to start.
 [Advanced R](https://adv-r.hadley.nz/) has a lot of good information, too, but probably more than you need.
+Here is a link to [all the cheatsheets in one pdf](https://rstudio.com/wp-content/uploads/2019/01/Cheatsheets_2019.pdf).

 Become good at Googling your problems.